vah-most/aimo-ui/docs/AimoTable.md

 [← Back to main page][main-page]

-# AimoSideMenu
+# AimoTable

-This component is a fully-controllable side-menu component for React.
-It supports right-to-left view, and gives you full control to pass extra css classes for different sections and define and use you own render functions for your customized view.
+**AimoTable** is a component to display tables in React.
+It's easy to use to gives you full control to customize the way data is being displayed the way you like.

 ## Contents